Partner Locations and Agencies

 Salvation Army Barton Center: Transitional/permanent housing option for families exiting homelessness.

-Salvation Army Social Service Center: Emergency shelter for women and children in need and women exiting domestic violence situations.
+Salvation Army Ruth Lilly Women and Children’s Center: Emergency shelter for women and children in need and women exiting domestic violence situations.

 Wellspring Cottage: Transitional housing facility for families exiting homelessness.
 Wellspring is a facility operated by Dayspring Center.